 1.1 Romans 14 describes our freedom in eating and drinking according to our convictions.
 What are other topics (Levels of Doctrine / Theological Triages) believers should not divide - or should indeed divide on?

-B) DO NOT DIVIDE ON, BUT SERIOUSLY CONSIDER topics such as Baptism at or timely after conversion (commandment of Christ & central Gospel issue), Creation (Progressive Creation / Theistic Evolution vs. Old Earth-Young Creation), Drugs other than alcohol, repeated Drunkenness through alcohol, Gluttony, Gossip, the fulfillment of the Great Commission, Hair length men/women, Halloween (depending on activity), Head Coverings during prayer times, Incest, Pornography, Surgeries not being medically required and Women in authority over men or teenagers.
+B) DO NOT DIVIDE ON, BUT SERIOUSLY CONSIDER topics such as Baptism at or timely after conversion (commandment of Christ & central Gospel issue), Creation (Progressive Creation / Theistic Evolution vs. Old Earth-Young Creation in ~5500 BC), Drugs other than alcohol, repeated Drunkenness through alcohol, Gambling, Gluttony, Gossip, the fulfillment of the Great Commission, extremes in Hair length of men/women, Halloween (depending on activity), Head Coverings during prayer times, Incest, Pornography, Surgeries not being medically required, the day of the Weekly Sabbath (Saturday vs. Sunday) and Women in authority over men (church and family only - the Bible does not teach that ALL women must submit to ALL men!).

-C) DO NOT DIVIDE on Alcohol (in moderation), Cigarettes, Clothing (excluding serious transgressions), Eschatology / End Times (e.g. Pre- vs. Mid-tribulation), Exercise, Fasting, Food (e.g. meat vs. vegetarian), Friendships with unbelievers, Gambling, Giving, non-heretical Music & Movies, the following of Principles based on Old Covenant Law, Special days specifically related to food (Ceremonial Sabbaths / Feasts such as Passover / Pagan Feasts such as Christmas or New Year, referred to in Rom 14:5 and Col 2:16; the Weekly Sabbath is not related to food and therefore not covered through those verses!), Surgeries, Tattoos and Women as ministers e.g. for children or as prophets.
+C) DO NOT DIVIDE on Alcohol (in moderation), Cigarettes, Clothing (excluding serious transgressions), Eschatology / End Times (e.g. Pre- vs. Mid-tribulation), Exercise, Fasting, Food (e.g. meat vs. vegetarian), Friendships with unbelievers, Giving, non-heretical Books, Movies & Music, the following of Principles based on the abolished Old Covenant Law, Special days specifically related to food (former Ceremonial Sabbaths / Feasts such as Passover / Pagan Feasts such as Christmas or New Year, referred to in Rom 14:5 and Col 2:16; the Weekly Sabbath is not related to food and not covered through those verses!), Surgeries, Tattoos (excluding transgressions) and Women as ministers or as prophets.

 1.2 We are now 500 years into Reformation - since the Bible became readily available for ordinary pastors and the body of Christ.

-But we who we call ourselves Protestants have to be careful to not make a religion out of Luther's 95 warnings to the Catholic Church.
+But those of us who call themselves Protestants have to be careful to not make a religion out of Luther's 95 warnings to the Catholic Church.
 Luther was not trying to start a new religion, but simply pushed the RCC back to biblical standards and away from extra-works such as purgatory and indulgences.
-Nor are we to follow other reformation leaders such as Calvin or Knox and constantly compare historical councils.
+Nor are we to follow other reformation leaders such as Calvin or Knox or constantly compare historical councils.

-Let us resist the urge to promote a certain brand of theology / denomination and to commit intellectual idolatry with former or current Christian leaders, as e.g. plainly visible through the widespread idolatry towards John MacArthur and others.
+Let us resist the urge to promote a certain brand of theology / denomination and to commit intellectual idolatry with former or current Christian leaders.
 Let us -primarily- go to the Scriptures and follow God and His more than sufficient teachings.

-1.3 In a very similar manner we still see modern Jewish Mainstream, which does struggle with basics such as the rhythm of a biblical day (sunrise-not sunset) and the biblical New Year (first-not seventh month), as authoritative source.
-We have to remember that biblical Israelites, although being brothers-on-hold, are -not yet- grafted into the Kingdom and that some radical Rabbis went as far as to manipulate small, but highly decisive passages of our current Bibles in order to disassociate Christ from being their Messiah.
+1.3 In a very similar manner we still see modern Jewish Mainstream, which does struggle with basics such as the rhythm of a biblical day (sunrise-not sunset) and the biblical New Year (first month in spring -not seventh month in winter), as authoritative source.
+Other discrepancies include the continued application of Old Covenant Law, Oral Law and feasts, and the erroneous counting toward Pentecost.
+We have to remember that biblical Israelites, although being 'brothers-on-hold', are -not yet- grafted into the Kingdom and that some radical Rabbis went as far as to manipulate small, but highly decisive passages of our current Bibles in order to disassociate Christ from being their Messiah.

-1.4 It is also time to not blindly trust modern institutions and ministries which repeat teachings such as Antinomianism, Arianism, Modalism and even add modern heresies such as Cessationism, Egalitarianism, a Metaphorical Hell, Once-Saved-Always-Saved, Optional Baptism, Remarriage without Repentance, what I would coin as Single-Tense-Salvation, the Theory of Evolution, Tithing and the systematic downplaying of Works of Faith.
+1.4 It is also time to not blindly trust modern institutions and ministries which repeat teachings such as Antinomianism, Arianism, Modalism and even add modern heresies such as Cessationism, Egalitarianism, a Metaphorical Hell, Once-Saved-Always-Saved, Optional Baptism, Remarriage without Repentance, what I would coin as Single-Tense-Salvation ignoring the 3 tenses of Salvation, the Theory of Evolution, Tithing (introduced only in 1873 in the US) and the systematic downplaying of Works of Faith by confusing it with Works of the Law.

 We must rethink theology without any biases, denominational constraints or cultural influences, based on the unfiltered Word of God.
 This is the teaching mission of this ministry - with its results summarized as following: